gaultier/blog/I_sped_up_the_test_suite_by_x2.md

-Title: I sped up the test suite by 2x with one simple change
+Title: Don't run SQL migrations in tests: How I sped up the test suite by 2x
 Tags: Go, SQL, Optimization
 ---